Quantum thermodynamics at critical points during melting and solidification processes: 3. Results and discussion

 If one employs an unrenormalized specific-heat equation, then it is always divergent for $T = T_{\theta}$ because it is undefined at this critical point.
-On the other hand, Eq.~(\ref{eq:21}) is well-defined such that $\xi$ can be exploited at the critical points, without any divergence.
+On the other hand, Eq.~(\ref{eq:21}) is well-defined such that $\xi$ can be exploited at melting points, without any divergence.
 For example, $\xi_{\rm liquid}$ and $\xi_{\rm solid}$ are constants for $T > T_{\theta}$ and $T < T_{\theta}$, respectively, and any heat exchanges that may exist between a given system and its surrounding only decrease or increase the system's temperature.
 At the critical point however, the heat exchanges are used only to modify the system's physico-chemical properties, hence, the system's temperature remains constant.
 In other words, the renormalized specific-heat equation (Eq.~(\ref{eq:21})) reduces to

-for liquid LiCl ($T > T_{\theta}$), and for solid LiCl ($T < T_{\theta}$), one just need to switch the label ``liquid'' with ``solid'' in the equation above.
+for liquid LiCl ($T > T_{\theta}$), and for solid LiCl ($T < T_{\theta}$), one just need to switch the label `liquid' with `solid' in the equation above.
 However, neither of these equations can be applied when $T = T_{\theta}$.
 We need Eq.~(\ref{eq:21}) for $T = T_{\theta}$.
 This completes the proof for Statement 1.

-If we now follow the horizontal arrow given in the inset of Fig.~\ref{fig:3}, we can show that both transitions (for vertical and horizontal arrows) are thermal-assisted $^{\rm C}_T$QPT, one occurring during solidification (discussed above for the vertical arrow) and the other originates due to changing chemical composition (at a constant temperature).
-For example, the first $^{\rm C}_T$QPT at the critical point during solidification (constant $T = T_{\theta}$) is initiated by the heat-exchange between the liquid and solid LiCl, where d$S = \delta Q/T_{\theta}$, and from Eq.~(\ref{eq:12}),
+If we now follow the horizontal arrow given in Fig.~\ref{fig:2}(b), we can show that both transitions (for vertical and horizontal arrows) are thermal-assisted $^{\rm C}_T$QPT, one occurring during solidification (discussed above for the vertical arrow) and the other originates due to changing chemical composition (at a constant temperature).
+For example, the first $^{\rm C}_T$QPT at the critical point during solidification (constant $T = T_{\theta}$) is initiated by the heat-exchange between liquid and solid LiCl, where d$S = \delta Q/T_{\theta}$, and from Eq.~(\ref{eq:12}),